Binyamina-Giv'at Ada: Shuni

 The ancient village of Kefar Shumi or Shami stood close to the springs at the foot of the Carmel ridge whose waters were sent to Caesarea Maritima by aqueduct.
 In 1902, it was known in Arabic as Shuni and Mayumas.

 Transport

-The busy Israel Railways Binyamina Railway Station is the last stop on the Binyamina-Tel Aviv suburban line and a transfer point on the Tel Aviv-Haifa intercity line, which makes it a transportation hub for the area.
+The Israel Railways Binyamina Railway Station is the last stop on the Binyamina-Tel Aviv suburban line and a transfer point on the Tel Aviv-Haifa intercity line, which makes it a transportation hub for the area.
 A direct non-stop train from Binyamina reaches Tel Aviv or Haifa in 30 minutes.

 Population

 According to the data of the Central Bureau of Statistics, as of the end of January 2023 (estimate), 16,343 residents live in Binyamina-Givat Ada (124th place in the ranking of local authorities in Israel).
 The population is growing at an annual growth rate of 1.8%.
 The percentage of those who earned a Bagrut certificate among 12th-grade students in the year 2020-2021 was 88.1%.
 The average monthly salary of an employee during the year 2019 was 13,552 NIS (national average: 9,745 NIS).